gsobell/dango/README.md

-# danGo 🍡
+# dango 🍡
-danGo is a shell wrapper for the ASCII interface of GNU Go, in an attempt to make it more user friendly.
+dango is a shell wrapper for the ASCII interface of GNU Go, in an attempt to make it more user friendly.

 > **dan•go** [だんご]
 > noun